 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

-INTRODUCTION — Discharging patients from the hospital is a complex process that is fraught with challenges.
-There were over 39 million hospital discharges in the United States in 2006 .
-Among Medicare patients, almost 20 percent who are discharged from a hospital are readmitted within 30 days .
-Unplanned readmissions, at a cost of $17.4 billion, accounted for 17 percent of total hospital payments from Medicare in 2004 [2,3].
-Preventing avoidable readmissions has the potential to profoundly improve both the quality-of-life for patients and the financial well-being of healthcare systems.
+INTRODUCTION — Discharging patients from the hospital is a complex process that is fraught with challenges, and involves over 35 million hospital discharges annually in the United States .
+Among Medicare patients, almost 20 percent who are discharged from a hospital are readmitted within 30 days, and the cost of unplanned readmissions is 15 to 20 billion dollars annually [2,3].
+Preventing avoidable readmissions has the potential to profoundly improve both the quality of life for patients and the financial wellbeing of health care systems.

-Researchers involved in the expanding field of Transitions of Care are evaluating the effectiveness of various approaches to improve the discharge process.
-One classification scheme to categorize these interventions is to consider them as: predischarge interventions (patient education, discharge planning, medication reconciliation, scheduling a follow-up appointment); postdischarge interventions (follow-up phone call, communication with ambulatory provider, home visits); and bridging interventions (transition coaches, patient-centered discharge instructions), physician continuity between inpatient and outpatient settings .
+Researchers in the field of Transitions of Care evaluate the effectiveness of various approaches to improve the discharge process.
+One classification scheme to categorize these interventions is to consider them as: pre-discharge interventions (patient education, discharge planning, medication reconciliation, scheduling a follow-up appointment); post-discharge interventions (follow-up phone call, communication with ambulatory provider, home visits); and bridging interventions (transition coaches, patient-centered discharge instructions, clinician continuity between inpatient and outpatient settings) .

-This topic presents an overview of the discharge process, determination of the appropriate next site of care, and review of interventions that have been developed to reduce the likelihood of unplanned readmissions and adverse events after discharge.
-Much of the discussion relates to structures for care within the United States; availability of services and types of facilities vary significantly across geographic areas.
+This topic presents an overview of the discharge process, determination of the appropriate next site of care, and review of interventions to reduce the likelihood of unplanned readmissions and adverse events after discharge.
+Much of the discussion relates to structures of care available in the United States; there is significant variability in the availability of services and types of facilities across geographic areas.

 However, patients often appropriately remain in the hospital when these criteria are not met, due to the lack of a suitable alternative setting to provide necessary care or other social factors.